-There are many reasons why the IRS may audit your organization, however, one area often overlooked is your vehicle program.
-Whether you administer a fleet or reimbursement program, the way in which you reimburse or charge back your employees for business mileage could be a red flag.
+There are many reasons why the IRS may audit your organization.
+But most decision makers often overlooked their vehicle program.
+Have a fleet?
+Maybe a reimbursement program?
+Regardless, the way you reimburse or charge back your employees for business mileage could be a red flag.
+And preventing a vehicle program audit of your company should be a focus.

-It’s important to understand why the IRS would decide to audit your company based on how you administer your vehicle program.
-In many instances, it’s not only the company that gets audited, but your mobile employees as well.
+It’s important to understand why the IRS would audit your company based on how you administer your vehicle program.
+In many instances, the IRS not only audits the company, but its mobile employees as well.

 Tip 1: Collect IRS-Compliant Business Mileage Logs

-In order to ensure your mobile employees are recording the date, destination, business purpose and total mileage per trip for all business trips taken, it’s important to implement policies stating what’s required and educate employees on best practices regarding IRS-compliant mileage logs.
+Your mobile employees must record the date, destination, business purpose and total mileage per trip for all business trips taken.
+In order to ensure they do, it’s important to implement policies stating those requirements and educate them on best practices.

 Tip 2: Maintain Your Records

 Although audits typically occur every three years, the IRS can request files for up to six years.
-In order to be prepared for an audit, best practice is to keep safe mileage records for seven years.
+In order to prepare for an audit, the IRS recommends keeping those mileage records for seven years.

 Tip 3: Understand Commute versus Business Mileage

 According to IRS Definition Publication 463, daily transportation expenses you incur from your home to first place of business (and vice versa) are generally considered “commute”, and are not able to be deducted or expensed as business mileage.
-Keeping that in mind, it is important for your organization to be cognizant of a few different types of scenarios that are exceptions to the rule:
+It’s important to be aware of a few different types of scenarios that are exceptions to the rule:

 Tip 4: Automate with Technology

 How can all of this be avoided?
 Ensure employees understand these policies and attempt to automate processes for your employees.
 Manual mileage logs leave room for error given the need for an employee to remember exactly where they went, when they went, and the route they took to get there.
-This happens to be one of the main reasons an employee would be audited by the IRS.
+This happens to be one of the main reasons the IRS audits employees.
 Leveraging a mileage tracking app allows your mobile employees to set it and forget it, all while creating IRS-compliant mileage logs.

 Tip 5: Understand what the IRS considers to be a “perk”